 What is it about salamanders that children find so attractive?
 Even adults don’t seem to mind them as much as they do insects and other creepy-crawlies.
 Maybe it’s that wide mouth that looks sort of perpetually like it’s smiling?
 Whatever it is, if you head out to Reinhardt Redwood Regional Park in the Oakland Hills during the rainy season, you can be pretty sure of finding some yourself (if you know where to look)!

-What to bring to Redwood Regional Park for salamander discovery
+What to bring to Reinhardt Redwood Regional Park for salamander discovery

-Bring an extra set of clothes so you can let little ones climb around without worrying about keeping the car clean on the way home.
+First, bring an extra set of clothes with a plastic bag for transporting muddy shoes home, so you can let little ones climb around without worrying about keeping the car clean on the way home.

 Start by parking in the Canyon Meadow Staging Area.
 There’s a fee in the summer but it’s free during the rainy season.
 The parking lot at the end of the road is small and fills early, but there are a couple of overflow lots further back along the road.
 There are bathrooms and trail maps at the end of the road.

-Walk along the unnamed trail past the bathrooms and into the valley.
-Almost immediately on your right you’ll see a small path into the redwood trees, to an Andy Goldsworthy-type of art creation area, a remnant of the Art in Nature festival that ran in the park from 2013 to 2015.
+Walk along the Stream Trail, unnamed in places, past the bathrooms, and into the valley.
+Almost immediately on your right, you’ll see a small path into the redwood trees, to an Andy Goldsworthy-type of art creation area, a remnant of the Art in Nature festival that ran in the park from 2013 to 2015.